TosbackCgusBridge-Bot/CGUs-versions/Games/Privacy Policy.md

 **International users**

 AOL is based in the United States, and, regardless of where you use our Services or otherwise provide information to us, the information may be transferred to and maintained on servers located in the U.S. Please note that any information we obtain about you will be stored in accordance with U.S. privacy laws, regulations, and standards, which may not be equivalent to the laws in your country of residence.
-By using our Services or by providing us with your information, you consent to this collection, transfer, storage, and processing of information to and in the U.S.
+By using our Services or by providing us with your information, you consent to this collection, transfer, storage, and processing of information to and in the United States.
+Learn more.

-AOL Inc. complies with the U.S.-EU Safe Harbor Framework and the U.S.-Swiss Safe Harbor Framework as set forth by the U.S. Department of Commerce regarding the collection, use, and retention of personal information from European Union member countries and Switzerland.
-AOL has certified that it adheres to the Safe Harbor Privacy Principles of notice, choice, onward transfer, security, data integrity, access, and enforcement.
-To learn more about the Safe Harbor program, and to view AOL’s certification, please visit http://www.export.gov/safeharbor/.
+For users of AOL Services provided in Switzerland, AOL Inc. complies with the  U.S.-Swiss Safe Harbor Framework and has certified that it adheres to its Principles of notice, choice, onward transfer, security, data integrity, access, and enforcement.
+To  view AOL’s certification, please visit http://2016.export.gov/safeharbor/swiss.
+AOL Inc. is also a participant in the ICDR/AAA U.S.- Swiss Safe Harbor Program.
+If you believe AOL has not satisfactorily addressed your privacy concerns, you may contact the ICDR/AAA at:  http://info.adr.org/safeharbor/.

 **How to Contact Us**